Ontario. Ministry of Health and Long Term Care

 * increases independence of people with physical disabilities

-ADP funding covers equipment in 26 categories including wheelchairs, prosthetic devices, diabetes equipment/supplies, orthotic devices, hearing aids, respiratory supplies/equipment, visual aids, communications aids, ostomy supplies, enteral feeding supplies and home oxygen therapy.
+ADP funding covers equipment in various categories including wheelchairs, prosthetic devices, insulin pumps and supplies, insulin syringes for seniors, orthotic devices, hearing devices, pressure modification devices, respiratory equipment and supplies, visual aids, communications aids, ostomy supplies, enteral feeding equipment and supplies, and home oxygen therapy.

 Listing of assistive devices not covered in each category